bluefoot/edms/README.md

 Technologies: Node.js, MongoDB, Express.
 Please refer to https://lpb.w3bmix.ibm.com/?id=85257E85001C3E31 for more info on the requirements.

+The application can be accessed from the url https://gewtonj-edms.mybluemix.net/.

 ## Run

-    node app.js
+- Create an environment variable `VCAP_SERVICES`, with the following JSON
+contents: `{"compose-for-mongodb": [{"credentials": {"uri": "mongodb://YOUR_MONGODB_URL"}}]}`
+- Execute `node app.js` then open `http://localhost:PORT/`, where
+`PORT` will be shown in the output of the command.

 ## Usage

-The application, currently hosted at https://gewtonj-edms.mybluemix.net/, is composed by a web interface which can be accessible via browser, and a REST API to be used by other applications or clients.
+The application is composed by a web interface which can be accessible via browser, and a REST API to be used by other applications or clients.

 The REST resources are: